-In 2019, DSC developed the Resilient Coast Strategic Plan 2019-2029 (referred to henceforth as the Strategy) and have committed to undertake actions to reduce the impacts of coastal hazards, such as erosion and coastal flooding, and activities in the coastal zone.
+In 2019, DSC developed the Resilient Coast Strategic Plan 2019-2029 (referred to henceforth as the Strategy) and has committed to undertake actions to reduce the impacts of coastal hazards, such as erosion and coastal flooding, and activities in the coastal zone.
 A priority outcome of the Strategy is to undertake dune protection, maintenance and monitoring.
 This encompasses the foreshore area and is the focus of the FMP.

 The FMPs will help to guide Council in the protection, maintenance and management of the foreshore, while maintaining the natural character of the area and respecting ecological, cultural and social values of these coastal reserves.
+Funding has been secured through the Queensland Government Reef Assist Program which will be used to support the implementation of the management actions outlined in the FMP.